ansible/awx/docs/credentials/credential_plugins.md

 generally three steps.

-Here is an example of creating an (1) AWX Machine Credential with a static username, `example-user` and (2) an externally sourced secret from HashiCorp Vault Key/Value system which will populate the (3) password field on the Machine Credential.
+Here is an example of creating an (1) AWX Machine Credential with a static username, `example-user` and (2) an externally-sourced secret from HashiCorp Vault Key/Value system which will populate the (3) password field on the Machine Credential:

 1. Create the Machine Credential with a static username, `example-user`.